SilverSoldier/silversoldier.github.io/_posts/2019-02-22-cloud-computing.markdown

 	+ Must keep actively polling to check if new message has been produced.
 5. **Partition**: Subgroup of topic

+## Architecture
+Kafka stores key-value messages that arrive from multiple producers.
+The data from various producers is partitioned into many *partitions* within different *topics*.

 ### Partitions
 Partitions store records as an ordered immutable sequence.
 A partition is a single log stored durably on disk.

 Records are added to partitions in an append-only fashion.
 There can be replicas of partitions.

-Messages do not have unique ids, they are uniquely determined by their offset in a partition.
+Messages do not have unique ids, they are uniquely determined by their offset in a partition  making it **stateless**.

-It is **stateless**.
 Producers do not store state regarding consumer (which message it has read etc.)

+## Applications
+Kafka is used typically for building real-time streaming applications or data pipelines which receive data stream from a system and transform or forward it to other applications.

 ## NoSQL Databases
 ### CAP Theorem
 1. Consistency: All replicas have same data, client has same view of data.
 2. Availability: System remains operational even if individual units fails.